 II.
 Initially, all nonexempt orders produced by the ERP/SciQuest integration will be transmitted to eVA through an ERP-to-eVA interface that conforms to the existing eVA interface standard format.
-Longer term a more real-time option may be mutually agreed by the Department of General Services/Division of Purchasing and Supply (DGS/DPS) and the University and implemented between the for loading into ERP/SciQuest.
+Longer term a more real-time option may be mutually agreed by the Department of General Services/Division of Purchasing and Supply (DGS/DPS) and the University and implemented between the ERP and eVA systems.

+III.
+The University may request that eVA contract vendors provide a version of their contract catalog for loading into ERP/SciQuest.
 Should the vendor indicate a preference to only provide its catalog through eVA, then the University will access these catalogs as described in item B8 of the Metrics section of this document.
 In any event, the University shall be responsible for payment of all eVA transaction fees for nonexempt orders to unregistered vendors and exempt orders the University chooses to issue to unregistered and registered vendors through eVA.